 Food and Beverage Choices Policy

 The University of California, Berkeley is strongly committed to supporting the health and well-being of all members of the campus community by ensuring that healthy food and beverage choices are available in the foodservice operations identified in this policy.
-This policy establishes nutrition standards for retail foodservice and markets, vending machines, Athletic concessions, and University-sponsored meetings and events to ensure accessibility of whole and fresh foods, provide healthier alternatives to sugar-sweetened beverages, and engage positive communications promoting healthier choices.
+This policy establishes nutrition standards for retail foodservice and markets, dining commons, vending machines, Athletic concessions, and University-sponsored meetings and events to ensure accessibility of whole and fresh foods, provide healthier alternatives to sugar-sweetened beverages, and engage positive communications promoting healthier choices.
 The policy aims to improve accessibility by having a variety of nutritious choices available, promoting these options, placing these options in easy to find locations, keeping the prices affordable, and including options and ingredients from various cuisines reflective of Berkeley’s cultural diversity.

 Health education alone—in the absence of change to the food environment —doesn't always produce lasting behavioral change.
-A nutrition policy to make it easier to find healthy options on the Berkeley campus is one of the most effective environmental strategies to address obesity, prevent diabetes, and improve the diet and health outcomes of the campus population.
-This policy will help to ensure that healthy food and beverage choices are available in retail foodservice operations and markets, vending machines, Athletic concessions, and University-sponsored meetings and events.
+A nutrition policy to make it easier to find healthy options on the Berkeley campus is one of the most effective environmental strategies to prevent certain types of chronic disease and improve the diet and health outcomes of the campus population.
+This policy will help to ensure that healthy food and beverage choices are available in retail foodservice operations and markets, dining commons, vending machines, Athletic concessions, and University-sponsored meetings and events.
 This policy focuses on making the healthy choice the easy choice, rather than taking choices away.
 The aim is to give individuals a broader range of options from which to choose.